Legal & General Flexible Indigo

 Joint Application Features

-This Legal and General Flexible Indigo Mortgage allows any homeowner to spend their tax-free money however they see fit, with no obligation to make repayments.
-This aids in the management of the future balance of this lifetime mortgage UK program, allowing you to decrease the roll-up impact of the interest, pay off the interest solely, or even refund the future balance over about 16-17 years by utilizing the maximum 10% allowed.
+This Legal and General Flexible Indigo Lifetime Mortgage allows homeowners to spend their tax-free money however they see fit, with no need to make repayments.
+This assists in managing the future balance of the lifetime mortgage UK plan, whether to decrease the roll-up impact of the interest, pay off the interest alone, or even lower the future balance by utilizing the entire 10% allowed.

-However, one aspect of this L&G plan is the Partial Repayment Option, which allows the planholder to begin repaying up to 10% of the original amount borrowed each year with NO penalty or income verification.
+However, one aspect of the L&G Indigo plan is the Partial Repayment Option, which allows the planholder to begin repaying up to 10% of the initial amount borrowed each year without penalty.

-Another FlexibLe Indigo option for inclusion is the Inheritance Protection function, which allows the homeowner to secure a predetermined proportion of the property’s ultimate sale value.
+Another possibility for inclusion is the Inheritance Protection function, which allows the homeowner to secure a predetermined proportion of the property’s ultimate sale value.
 This is critical for individuals who want to ensure a percentage of the property value from their inheritance.

-The L&G Flexible Indigo Lifetime Mortgage Plan also includes the option to get a 2% payback dependent on the amount borrowed.
+The Flexible Indigo Lifetime Mortgage Plan has the option of receiving a 2% return dependent on the amount borrowed.
 This results in a 0.2 percent increase in the equity release interest rate.

 *The 3-year no-early-repayment-charge period applies to joint life plans when the loan is repaid within 3 years of a partner’s death or long-term care.